abordage/laravel-og-images/README.md

 ```

 ## Usage with `spatie/laravel-medialibrary`
 [spatie/laravel-medialibrary](https://github.com/spatie/laravel-medialibrary) is a great package for associate all sorts of files with Eloquent models.
-If you are using this package (or similar), all you need to do is add new collections to the model and attach images using the media library.
+If you are using this package (or similar), all you need to do is to add new collections to the model and attach images using media library.

 ```php
 class Page extends Model implements HasMedia